meditatingCybermind/meditatingCybermind.github.io/homebrew.md

 **Heightened (10th)** You can target up to 10 creatures, and the extra action can be used for any action (or as part of an activity) with the Move, Concentrate or Attack trait.
 Targets also gain an additional extra action which can be used to Stride or Step.
 )

+item (
+# True Strike
+## Spell 1
+-
+;Fortune, Divination
+**Traditions** arcane, occult

+**Cast** :a: Verbal

+**Duration** until the end of your turn
+-
+A glimpse into the future ensures your next blow strikes true.
+The next time you make an attack roll before the end of your turn, roll the attack twice and use the better result.
+The attack ignores circumstance penalties to the attack roll and any flat check required due to the target being concealed or hidden.
+-
+**Heightened (4th)** You instead roll the attack three times.
+)

 head(
 -
 )
 # Items

+## New Items

+item (
+# Bag of Shared Infusions
+## Item 3
+-
+;Conjuration, Extradimensional, Magical
+-
+This bag was invented by frustrated alchemists and their magical companions, and is commonplace amongst adventuring parties worth their salt.
+This extra small bag of holding has a small pocket just inside its mouth containing a single pouch that can be clipped to a belt or other article of clothing and looks to be large enough to hold a single potion.
+When one of these pouches is removed from the small pocket inside the bag, another one is immediately created.
+These pouches are linked to the Bag of Shared Infusions they were pulled from.
+Up to 10 pouches can be linked at a time, and if an 11th pouch is attempted to be pulled from the Bag of Shared Infusions, the oldest pouch is instantly destroyed.

+The pouches are empty.
+Someone with a linked pouch can interact to draw from the pouch by imagining the pouch containing a single alchemical item with the Infused trait from the pouch; this action gains the concentrate trait.
+If that item exists in the Bag of Shared Infusions, the item instantaneously appears in the shared extradimensional space of the pouch and can be drawn normally as part of the interact action.
+Before the item appears, the owner of the Bag of Shared Infusions can mentally interrupt the process as a free action, and in that case the interact action is cancelled and the action is otherwise still available.

+(In effect, this explains away "I'm gonna give each of you 3 elixirs, and im gonna give this guy a couple poisons, and im gonna give you a couple posions too, and...")
+)

+-

 ## Elixir of Life
 The following change is intended to rebalance elixir of life to smooth out their power level and make them more usable amongst parties of all levels, particularly low levels.